 Before you can sell anything, you need someone to sell to.
 That’s why you should start with lead generation, also known as prospecting.

 This step involves creating a list of potential leads and conducting preliminary research to find out their contact information.
 Sales reps often leverage social media, their existing network, and customer referrals to find qualified leads.
-You can use a free tool like Hunter to verify the accuracy of your list.

 If you already have a solid customer base, spend some time creating an ideal customer profile.
 This will allow you to identify your audience segments and help your sales team target each of them more effectively.
 After all, different types of outreach work better for different types of prospects.